Documentation#

 Adding to the docs#

-For tutorials and more in depth examples, consider adding a notebook to scanpy-tutorials.
+For tutorials and more in depth examples, consider adding a notebook to the scanpy-tutorials repository.

 docstrings format#

 We use the numpydoc style for writing docstrings.
 We’d primarily suggest looking at existing docstrings for examples, but the napolean guide to numpy style docstrings is also a great source.
-If you’re unfamiliar with the reStructuredText (rst) markup format, Sphinx has a useful primer.
+If you’re unfamiliar with the reStructuredText (rST) markup format, check out the Sphinx rST primer.

 Some key points:

-• When docs exist in the same file as code, line length restrictions still apply.
-In files which are just docs, go with a sentence per line (for easier git diffs).
+When docs exist in the same file as code, line length restrictions still apply.
+In files which are just docs, go with a sentence per line (for easier

 Look at sc.tl.louvain as an example for everything mentioned here.